Úlfhildur the Elf-lady at Lake Mývatn in North Iceland - Icelandic Folklore

 Kálfastrandarvogar and Lake Mývatn

-On Christmas day everybody went to church, but Úlfhildur stayed home alone.
-But on Christmas night one of the male workers noticed that Úlfhildur went away somewhere, and he thought to himself that he would follow her if they were still together at the farm the following Christmas.
+On Christmas day, everybody went to church, but Úlfhildur stayed home alone.
+But on Christmas night, one of the male workers noticed that Úlfhildur had gone away somewhere, and he thought to himself that he would follow her if they were still together at the farm the following Christmas.

 Skútustaðagígar pseudo craters by Lake Mývatn